kasif-dekel/evilsudo/README.md

 # evilsudo
-`evilsudo` is a privilege escalation technique Proof-Of-Concept
+`evilsudo` is a privilege escalation technique based on alias'ing the sudo command

-# proof-of-concept
+# code

 ```bash
 alias sudo=evilsudo